smart-data-models/dataModel.Weather/WeatherObserved/doc/new_spec_EN-US.md

 ## List of properties

 - `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided.  - `atmosphericPressure`:   - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `dateObserved`:   - `description`: A description of this item  - `dewPoint`:   - `feelLikesTemperature`:   - `id`:   - `illuminance`:   - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `precipitation`:   - `pressureTendency`:   - `refDevice`:   - `refPointOfInterest`:   - `relativeHumidity`:   - `seeAlso`:   - `snowHeight`:   - `solarRadiation`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `streamGauge`:   - `temperature`:   - `type`: NGSI Entity type  - `uVIndexMax`:   - `visibility`:   - `weatherType`:   - `windDirection`:   - `windSpeed`:
+This will usually be allocated by the storage platform.  - `dateObserved`:   - `description`: A description of this item  - `dewPoint`: The dew point encoded as a number.
+Celsius degrees.   - `feelLikesTemperature`:   - `id`:   - `illuminance`: observed measured in lux (lx) or lumens per square metre  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `precipitation`:   - `pressureTendency`: Is the pressure rising or falling?
+It can be expressed in quantitative terms or qualitative terms.  - `refDevice`:   - `refPointOfInterest`:   - `relativeHumidity`:   - `seeAlso`: list of uri pointing to additional resources about the item  - `snowHeight`:   - `solarRadiation`: The solar radiation observed measured in Watts per square meter.  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `streamGauge`: The water level surface elevation observed by Hydrometric measurement sensors   - `temperature`:   - `type`: NGSI Entity type  - `uVIndexMax`:   - `visibility`:   - `weatherType`:   - `windDirection`:   - `windSpeed`:
 Required properties
 - `dateObserved`  - `id`  - `location`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)